Niqolas Askren, AmeriCorps Public Ally Training & Engagement Specialist

 firstname.lastname@example.org, (317) 920.0330 x 303

 Raised on the east side of Indianapolis, Sharon Logan is an Indianapolis Public Schools graduate.
 She came to INRC through the Public Allies AmeriCorps Program in 2009.
 Before her term of service she was a Sous Chef for a local caterer and warehouse worker.
 During her term of service, Sharon was placed at EmberWood Center (EWC) as their Community Outreach Coordinator.
 Sharon was hired by EWC, and stayed there for three years.
 In 2012 Sharon joined the INRC team as a Public Allies Program Manager.
-Sharon recently purchased her first home in the Eastgate area.
+Sharon, her husband Zach, and daugher Millie reside in the Raymond Park neighborhood.

 Olga Mogollón, Program Associate